Search Overview

 Indexing

-If your location contains a large number of files (>50,000), it is recommended to split it into two or more locations or to disable the indexing.
+If your location contains a very large number of files (>50,000), it is recommended to split it into two or more locations or to disable automatic indexing.

-• Create the index manually with the command line tools.
+- Create or refresh the index manually with the command-line tools.

 Limit the search results